bluebasil/re-ls/README.md

 Run
 ```
-python src/rels.py
+python3 rels/rels.py
 ```

 Add `--help` to see help
 Add `-r`/`--recurse` to calculate the true directory size.
-Expect the command to take some time if ran on large directories ('large' in this case referring to the number of child files)
+Expect the command to take some time if ran on large directories ('large' in this case referring to the number of child files).
+Additionally, the reprint package that I am currently using reacts strangely if the terminal window is too small for the content.
+Finding an alternative or making a fix is on the TODO list below.

 ### UI